jqqjj/grace-listener/README.md

 # graceful
-A simple package for creating socket listeners to restart the server gracefully.
+A simple package for creating socket listeners to restart servers gracefully.

 ## Usage